 - And of course, the microphone itself.

 It’s important to note, however, that all of these items come with the microphone if you use the link that I showed above.

 I can’t guarantee that you’ll get all of the aforementioned products if you purchase the microphone somewhere else.

 Even though the Samson Q2U isn’t the most beautiful microphone on the market, it’s still not a bad looking microphone.

 It has a standard aluminum grey look to it, which is an interesting choice because usually, microphones come in all black.

-If you’ve ever read one of my reviews before, you’ll know that I’m not a huge fan of plastic gear, so thankfully, this thing is made almost entirely out of metal along with a hard plastic gray grille to protect the microphone’s components.
+If you’ve ever read my review of the iRig HD 2 (which I still love by the way), you’ll know that I’m not a huge fan of plastic gear, so thankfully, this thing is made almost entirely out of metal along with a hard plastic gray grille to protect the microphone’s components.

 All-in-all, when it comes to the design of the microphone, there isn’t much to complain or write home about.